-Prince Harry Romance Pushing Meghan Markle To Leave “Suits”?
+Prince Harry Romance Pushing Meghan Markle To Leave ‘Suits’?

 A post shared by The Tig (@thetigofficial) on

 So, given her hunger for humanitarianism and a growing online brand that she’s passionate about.
-It’s easy to understand why she may want to leave Suits, a show’s been a regular on since season 1.
+It’s easy to understand why she may want to leave Suits, a show she’s been a regular on since Season 1.

 And then there’s that handsome red-haired royal we mentioned earlier.

-As E! notes rumors of a potential romance between Meghan Markle and Prince Harry started buzzing in October 2016.
+As E! notes, rumors of a potential romance between Meghan Markle and Prince Harry started buzzing in October 2016.

-Kensington Palace later officially confirmed Markle-Prince Harry relationship which makes it more than mere tabloid fodder.
+Kensington Palace later officially confirmed the Markle-Prince Harry relationship, which makes it more than mere tabloid fodder.
 Could there be royal wedding bells in the future?

 RELATED POSTS ON INQUISITR